peculiaruc/SkillsBuilder/README.md

-﻿# SkillBuddy
+﻿# SkillsBuider
-Welcome to SKILLSbuddy, A conversational e-learning app.
+Welcome to SKILLSBUILDER, A conversational e-learning app.
 It is a platform for Conversational Learning "Operations", where teachers can monitor individual learner progress and engage with the learners in chat through the platform, as well as launch class-wide campaigns, amongst other operation.
-SKILLSbuddy is a form of digital learning that focuses on delivering a learning experience as simple as having a conversation, simultaneously providing a richer and more learner-centred experience compared to traditional eLearning experiences.
+SKILLSBUILDER is a form of digital learning that focuses on delivering a learning experience as simple as having a conversation, simultaneously providing a richer and more learner-centred experience compared to traditional eLearning experiences.
 ## Techonologies
 * Frontend - React TypeScript
 * Backend - Nodejs